 To provide maximum access and convenience to students, courses taught at Lafayette-Yalobusha Technical Center are delivered in a variety of modalities including traditional classroom, hybrid, and mini-terms.
-Math tutoring is available on site, and writing assistance is accessible via the Northwest website.
+Writing assistance is accessible via the Northwest website.

 College Parallel Programs